Church and Hospice of Nossa Senhora da Boa Viagem: History

 The Church and Hospice of Our Lady of the Good Journey was built on land on the Itapagipe Peninsula donated by Lourenço Maria to the Franciscan Order in 1710.
 The site is a short distance from the Small Fort of Our Lady of Monserrate and faces the Bay of All Saints.
 The brick and mortar church structure was built in 1712; it consisted of a nave with side aisles and tribunes, a plan typical of Bahian churches of the 17th and 18th century.
 The walls of church were completed between 1743 and 1746.
 Work on interior elements of the church were completed throughout the 18th century.
 The main altar dates to 1720.
 Its authorship is unknown, but is similar in style and execution to that of the Church of São Francisco, also owned by the Franciscan Order and completed in the same period.
 The altar and wood interior elements of the church were damaged over time by xylophages.

 20th century

 The church was greatly disfigured in the early 20th century.
 In a renovation between 1908 and 1912 the walls separating the nave from the side corridors were demolished and the azulejos removed.
 The single nave was divided into three naves.
 The walls were replaced by pillars made of iron tubes.
 The fine jacaranda altar rail, similar to those found in Bahian churches, was demolished.
 The floor of the nave was lowered.
 The five arches of the northwest façade were covered.

-The National Institute of Historic and Artistic Heritage (IPHAN) carried out stabilization and conservation works after the its designation as a historic structure in 1938.
+The National Institute of Historic and Artistic Heritage (IPHAN) carried out stabilization and conservation works after its designation as a historic structure in 1938.
 Stabilization work began in 1942.
 Worked moved to the chapel in 1944.
 The roof was restored beginning in 1955.
 The work was concluded in 1959 and the bell gable pyramid was restored in the same year.